Printie

 Package the file like a product

-A great model with a confusing folder structure still creates refunds and support.
+A great kitting pricing file with a confusing folder structure still creates refunds and support.
 Treat the download as part of the product:

-• Clear file naming and folder structure
+• Clear file naming and folder structure that makes kitting pricing easy to navigate.

 Licensing that scales

-Licenses fail when they’re vague or unenforceable.
+For kitting pricing, licenses fail when they’re vague or unenforceable.
 Simple beats clever: define personal vs merchant use, state prohibited actions, and keep proof (saved terms + receipts) so disputes don’t become arguments.

 Reduce support load (so you can keep creating)

-Support is the silent tax on every sale.
+Support is the silent tax on every sale in a business like pricing assembly and kitting: when multi‑part 3d printed products become profitable.
 The best creators reduce it by testing on baseline profiles, including troubleshooting notes, and setting clear boundaries for what they do (and don’t) support.

 A simple release checklist (so quality doesn’t drift)

-Before you publish an update or a new file, run a short checklist so “good enough” doesn’t turn into support debt:
+Before you publish an update or a new kitting pricing file, run a short checklist so “good enough” doesn’t turn into support debt:

-• Update the print guide and assembly notes (if anything changed).
+• Update the print guide, assembly notes, or support boundary when anything changed.

-• Bump the version and write a 3-bullet changelog.
+• Bump the version and write a changelog that tells buyers exactly what is different.

-• Re-check license terms and what the buyer is allowed to do.
+• Re-check the license terms and what the buyer is allowed to do with kitting pricing.

 Topic-specific checklist